University of Wisconsin Logo PNG

 The University of Wisconsin logo is an important element of the university’s branding that portrays its uniqueness and appeal to students and the public.
-The emblem reflects the traditional colors of the educational institution and its commitment to the best quality education and symbolizes the university’s strong athletic program.
-It is a sign of the prestigious education and high standards that the university has promoted since its founding.
+The emblem reflects the institution’s traditional colors and commitment to the highest-quality education.
+It symbolizes the university’s strong athletic program and signifies the prestigious education and high standards the university has promoted since its founding.

 University of Wisconsin: Brand overview